Skip to main content

 No. Utah has no teacher qualification requirements for homeschool parents.
 You do not need a teaching certificate, college degree, or high school diploma to homeschool your children.

-Can my homeschooled child play sports at a public school in Utah?
+Can homeschoolers play public school sports in Utah?

 Yes.
-Under Utah Code 53G-6-703 and Board Rule R277-438, dual-enrolled homeschool students may participate in extracurricular activities, including sports, at their local public school on the same basis as fully enrolled students.
+Under Utah Code 53G-6-703 and Board Rule R277-438, dual-enrolled homeschool students may participate in extracurricular activities — including sports, clubs, and fine arts — at their local public school on the same basis as fully enrolled students.
+The school district cannot impose additional requirements beyond what applies to fully enrolled students.

 How much money can I get from the Utah Fits All Scholarship?

-Can my homeschooled child take classes at a public school in Utah?
+Can homeschooled kids take classes at a public school in Utah?